The Rt Hon Sir Stanley Burnton

 He retired as a Judge of the Court of Appeal on 25 October 2012, when he reached the age of 70, and has returned to One Essex Court to sit as an arbitrator.
 He has sat as chairman and arbitrator in a number of substantial ICC and LCIA arbitrations.

 Stanley Burnton is a former chairman of the Board of Trustees of the British and Irish Legal Information Institute (BAILII).
 He is also a former trustee of the British Institute of International and Comparative Law, and a member of its audit committee.
-He is an Honorary Fellow of St Edmund Hall, Oxford and a Visiting Professor at Queen Mary College, London.
+He is an Honorary Fellow of St Edmund Hall, Oxford.